akash-chauhan-07/Calculator/README.md

 ✅ Handle basic to advanced functions effortlessly.

-✅ Accessible from anywhere, anytime.
+✅ Accessible from anywhere and anytime.

 ✅ Save time with instant, accurate results.